fron02315/DistributedDB/README.md

 * If the node contains the target file, the storage node decides the resource allocation.
 Then, sends the file collection to client according to bitswap strategies.
 * Otherwise, sends the wantlist to neighbor node.
 * Repeat them until received the "cancle" message.

+### Blockchain as file transaction audit
+* Each file transaction is recorded on the blockchain.

 ## User Guide